hariseldon99/gromacs_sims/MMP2_Rolipram/Rolipram/gromacs_logs.md

 ```

-In addition, running mdrun without position restraints results in average CM velocities of like 1mm/s, which is rather large, so we restrain the heavier atoms as follows:
+In addition, running mdrun without position restraints results in rather large Center-of-mass motion (as seen with [VMD Visualizer](https://www.ks.uiuc.edu/Research/vmd/) on the gro/trr files), so we restrain the heavier atoms as follows:

 * First, create an index group for Rolipram that contains only its non-hydrogen atoms: